Fifteenth Doctor: Reception

-Announcement
+Announcement and responses

 Angus Robertson, Scotland's Culture Secretary, congratulated Gatwa on his casting.
-Fellow actor Olly Alexander, thought to be among the front-runners for the role, tweeted his joy at the casting.
+Actor and singer Olly Alexander, thought to be among the front-runners for the role, tweeted his joy at the casting.

 Fellow Scot Sylvester McCoy, who portrayed the Seventh Doctor, tweeted his pleasure over another Scottish actor taking the reins of the Doctor.
 At the 2022 Paris Fan Festival, Matt Smith, who portrayed the Eleventh Doctor, openly expressed his support to Gatwa taking on the role.
 In an interview with STV News, Peter Capaldi, who portrayed the Twelfth Doctor, stated that he believed that Gatwa would be "an amazing Doctor."
 During the 2022 British Academy Television Awards, Gatwa stated that David Tennant, who portrayed the Tenth and Fourteenth Doctors, and Jodie Whittaker, who played the Thirteenth Doctor, both called him to express their support.